P-p-H-d/mlib/README.md

 their need on this object.

 The destruction of the object is thread safe and to occur when all users of the object release it.
-The last user which releases it is the one which performs the destruction of the object.
+The last user that releases it is the one that performs the destruction of the object.
 The destruction of the object implies:

 * calling the CLEAR operator to clear the object,